Back to all posts

 Medical massage therapist applying pressure to a patient's back for pain relief.

-One of the biggest myths in massage therapy is that a session has to be painful to be effective.
-Many people believe that gritting your teeth through intense pressure is the only way to work out stubborn muscle knots.
-This simply isn’t true.
-A truly therapeutic session is about skill, not just force.
-It’s a collaboration between you and your therapist to find the right pressure that feels productive, not punishing.
-This is the core principle behind medical massage for pain.
-It’s a sophisticated approach that uses targeted techniques to release tension and promote healing, all while respecting your body’s limits and ensuring you feel safe and comfortable throughout the process.
+I hear this all the time: “If it doesn’t hurt, it’s not working.”
+This is one of the biggest myths in massage therapy.
+You do not have to grit your teeth through a session to get results.
+A truly therapeutic massage is about skill, not just force.
+It’s a partnership where we find the right pressure that feels productive, not punishing.
+This is the entire philosophy behind medical massage for pain.
+It’s a smarter approach that uses targeted techniques to release tension and promote healing, all while respecting your body’s limits and making sure you feel comfortable and in control.

 Key Takeaways